Microsvuln/AFLQL/README.md

 4) There is a folder in this directory called "QL-Scripts", go over and run:

 	- codeql query run CODQL-QUERY.ql -d DATABASENAME
 		- for example : codeql query run literal.ql -d sample1Db
-			- Correct way for ALQL : codeql query run literal.ql -d sample1Db > ooo-const.txt
+		- Correct way for ALQL : `codeql query run literal.ql -d sample1Db > ooo-const.txt`

 5) Use python scripts for analysing the results of codeql scripts .

 	- Here we provide 2 python scripts which will generate corpus for you :
 		- analysis-constants.py -> for running to analyse the output of "literal.ql"
 			- literal.ql will basically extract all constants related to a project, this will help to find some codes, magic codes in a more fast way, so saving the time for fuzzer or your concolic executor (If you possibly use it !)

 	- analysis-strings.py -> This file is responsible to do analysis for output of "stirngs.ql"
 		- strings.ql -> This will extract all strings for a given project using extensive static analysis. for big Open-Source projects, this will help you alot!

 	Example-1 :
-				at first we run : codeql query run literal.ql -d sample1Db > out-const.txt
+		at first we run : `codeql query run literal.ql -d sample1Db > out-const.txt`
 	Example-2 :
-				at first we run : codeql query run strings.ql -d sample1Db > out-str.txt
+		Then we run : `codeql query run strings.ql -d sample1Db > out-str.txt`

 	Then :
 		Analysis-1 :
-				- python2 analysis-constants.py myCorpusDir out-const.txt  (If you get error after running analysis-constants.py then run "analysis-constants2.py"
+			- `python2 analysis-constants.py myCorpusDir out-const.txt`  (If you get error after running analysis-constants.py then run "analysis-constants2.py"
 					instead
-					- This will make myCorpusDir and generate corpus for constants in the project
+					- This will make myCorpusDir and generate dictionaries for constants in the project Analysis-2 :

-				- python2 analysis-strings.py myCorpusDir out-str.txt
+			- `python2 analysis-strings.py myCorpusDir out-str.txt`
 					- This will generate corpus for all strings in the project

 6) Running the fuzzing campaign :

 	- Just make AFL++LTO config as optimal as possible the run your fuzzing campaign as :
 		`afl-fuzz -i inputfolder -x myCorpusDir -o outputfolder -m none -c [cmplog-version-program] -- [LTO-Instrumented-program]`

 ---- Making Open-Source projects with CodeQL ----